 A quick introduction to "gemtext" markup

 The most common way to serve textual content over Gemini is not just plain text like on Gopher, but using a lightweight markup language called "Gemtext" (which is served with the unofficial MIME type text/gemini).
 This document is a quick introduction to that markup language.
-It has some superficial resemblences to Markdown, which will make it easy to learn if you know MD, but it's quite different in other ways.
+It has some superficial resemblances to Markdown, which will make it easy to learn if you know MD, but it's quite different in other ways.

 Text in Gemtext documents is written using "long lines", i.e. you (or your editor) shouldn't be inserting newline characters every 80 characters or so.
 Instead, leave it up to the receiving Gemini client to wrap your lines to fit the device's screen size and the user's preference.
 This way Gemtext content looks good and is easy to read on desktop monitors, laptop screens, tablets and smartphones.

 Note that while Gemini clients will break up lines of text which are longer than the user's screen, they will not join up lines which are shorter than the user's screen, like would happen in Markdown, HTML or LaTeX.
-This means that, e.g. "dot point" lists or poems with deliberately short lines will be displayed correctly without the author having to do any extra work or the client having to be any smarter in order to recognise and handle that kind of content corectly.
+This means that, e.g. "dot point" lists or poems with deliberately short lines will be displayed correctly without the author having to do any extra work or the client having to be any smarter in order to recognise and handle that kind of content correctly.

 For most "everyday" writing, this approach means you probably just want to use one line per paragraph.